About the GHPP

 2022

-- In the context of the German G7 Presidency, the Pact for Pandemic Readiness is concluded to strengthen global preparedness and response to pandemics.
-The GHPP projects make an immediate contribution to the implementation of these agreements.
+- Under Germany’s G7 Presidency, the Pact for Pandemic Readiness is concluded to strengthen global pandemic preparedness and response.
+GHPP projects make an immediate contribution to the implementation of these agreements.

 -